derdoktor667/flight32/README.md

 ### ✈️ Flight & Control
 *   **MPU6050 IMU Integration**: Get reliable attitude and heading data with our seamless MPU6050 integration.
 Includes on-the-fly calibration.
-*   **Receiver Support**: Generic receiver task (`RxTask`) with initial support for **Flysky IBUS**.
+*   **Receiver Support**: Generic receiver task (`RxTask`) with support for **Flysky IBUS** and **PPM**.
+The RX input pin is configurable via the terminal.
 Channel mappings (Roll, Pitch, Throttle, Yaw, Arming, Flight Mode, and Auxiliary channels) are fully configurable via the terminal and saved persistently.
 The system is designed to easily integrate other receiver protocols in the future.
 *   **DShot Motor Control**: Precise and efficient motor control using the ESP32's RMT peripheral.
 The DShot protocol (DShot150, DShot300, DShot600, DShot1200) is configurable via settings.
 *   **PID Controller**: A full PID controller for flight stabilization with easily adjustable gains via the terminal.